800-450-6118

 Conclusion

-Are you considering having a second carpal tunnel surgery because your first one failed?
-You can predict the success of your surgical outcome by how any prior steroid shots performed.
+Are you considering having a second ("revision") carpal tunnel surgery because your first one failed?
+You can predict the success of your surgical outcome by how successful your prior steroid shots were.
 But does it really make sense to have another surgery if you didn't try all non-surgical options first?

 Share by: